Best plants for winter colour

-Our expert guide explores on the best plants for winter colour, including when they flower, soil type and how to prune your winter plants.
+James explores some of the best plants for winter colour, in each case including details on when they flower, soil type and how to prune your winter plants.

 Winter aconite (Eranthis hyemalis)